DevTomUK/Blender-React-Three-Fiber-BR3F/README.md

 *and* converting again, and the GLB and component quietly drift out of sync.

 BR3F does both steps natively in Blender.
 Tweak your scene, click **Export GLB + Component**, refresh your app.
-You can even set per-mesh preferences for the output, like adding `castShadow` or `receiveShadow` to individual meshes.
+You can also set per-mesh preferences for the output — `castShadow` / `receiveShadow` on individual meshes — and pick which animation clips ship, renaming them on the way out.

 ## Install